quidphp/base/README.md

 ## Requirement
 **QuidPHP/Base** requires the following:
-- PHP 7.3+ with extensions:
+- PHP 7.3+ with these extensions:
     - curl
     - date
     - fileinfo